-MemoryGuard Multivitamin Supplement Pack (180 Capsules, 3 Month Supply) for only $0.92 per day
+MemoryGuard Multivitamin Supplement Pack (180 Capsules, 3 months supply) for only $1.15 per day

 MemoryGuard™ is a "4 in 1" Product containing highly concentrated and purified Omega-3 EPA and DHA in their highly bioavailable triglyceride form, Ginkgo biloba extract, Vitamin E and Coenzyme Q10.
 This unique premium quality nutritional supplement was formulated specifically to support a normal brain- and memory function.
 It is recommended to take 2 capsules daily together with your evening meal.